 I hold an MFA in Creative Writing from USM’s Stonecoast program and a M.S. in Microbiology from the University of Massachusetts at Amherst.
-My stories have been published or are forthcoming in magazines such as Interzone, Electric Velocipede, Podcastle, Farrago’s Wainscot, and A cappella Zoo‘s best of.
+My stories have been published in magazines such as Interzone, Electric Velocipede, Podcastle, Farrago’s Wainscot, and A cappella Zoo‘s best of anthology Bestiary.
 I have worn my hair short for most of my life.
 As a little girl my mother put a metal bowl on over my head and cut.
 I didn’t mind.

 I like standing desks, gummy candies, and friends I can’t remember living without.
 I like how memories are mutable stories you tell and retell to yourself.
 I have the same brown-hazel eyes as my brother, my mother, and my youngest child, though only my mother’s eyelashes are as short as mine.

 This is also me.
 I live in a small town in western Massachusetts with my husband, our children, and a menagerie of variously sized animals.
 Some days I work as an IT Business Analyst, trying to place words around what will eventually become bits of compiled code.
 Computer people are fascinating.
 They build these amazing virtual frameworks, like the one I’m using to publish these words.
 They understand when you get awkward and “babbley” and insecure.

 When not translating technical ideas into words, much of my attention is taken up with my own darkly weird fictions and the people I love.
 If you want to hear me speak, I hope you read my stories.
 If you want to hear my voice, feel free to listen to my podcasting adventures at Small Beer Press.